Ursula Männle: Politics

 Ursula Männle became a member of the centre-right CSU (Bavarian political party) in 1964.
 During 1966/67 she served as regional president of the Ring Christlich-Demokratischer Studenten ("Association of Christian Democratic Students" / RCDS).
 Between 1973 and 1977 Männle was deputy chair of the "Junge Union" (JU), the youth wing of West Germany's centre-right CDU and CSU parties.
-Then, between 1981 and 1991, she was regional chair of the CSU's Women's Union.
+Then, between 1981 and 1991, she was regional chair of the Frauen-Union der CSU (CSU's Women's Union).

 In 1973 she became a member of the CSU regional executive, serving between 1987 and 2007 as a member of the party presidium.

 She first stood as a candidate for election to the Bundestag (national parliament) in 1972, but she was included only at place 30 on the party list, and was not elected.
 On 4 October 1979 she became a member of the Bundestag (national parliament), taking the seat vacated through the sudden death, two days earlier, of her party colleague Heinrich Reichold.
 In the parliament, families policy became a particular focus for her interests.
 She was not re-elected in 1980, but for a second time inherited the seat vacated by a colleague.
 On 17 March 1983 she took over the seat that had been made available through the resignation (resulting from disagreement over the party's attitude to the legacy of the Holocaust) of Eicke Götz.
 This time she remained a Bundestag member without further interruption till 1994.
 Between 1986 and 1994 she chaired the assembly's CDU/CSU women's group.

 Between 1994 and 1998 Männle served as the appointed Bavarian government's Minister of State ("Staatsministerin") for Federal Affairs (... "für Bundesangelegenheiten").

 Between 2000 and 2013 Ursula Männle represented the Starnberg electoral district as a deputy in the Bavarian Landtag (regional parliament).
 During this time she was chair of the Landtag committee on Federal and European Affairs and a member of the Committee on Religion.
 She was a member of the leadership team (Vorstandsmitglied) of the CSU group in the assembly.
 Till 14 January 2009 she chaired the women's working group in the Landtag.
-Also, between 2016 and 2018, she represented the CSU on the 28 member executive of the Europäische Bewegung Deutschland (political network organisation).
+Also, between 2016 and 2018, she represented the CSU on the 28 member executive of the political network organisation Europäische Bewegung Deutschland.